Published 15 Sep 2023

 What is Confined Space Risk Assessment?

-Confined space risk assessments are systematic processes that ensure proper safety and evacuation procedures are followed and necessary permits acquired when working in confined spaces.
-Confined space risk assessment templates and safety checklist are used to check and record atmosphere testing, adequate ventilation, PPE usage, staff signatures, and permit documentation.
+Confined space risk assessment is a systematic process that ensures proper safety and evacuation procedures are followed and necessary permits are acquired when working in confined spaces.
+When conducting a confined space risk assessment, templates and safety checklists are used to check and record atmosphere testing, adequate ventilation, PPE usage, staff signatures, and permit documentation.

 The term “confined space” is a broad term that covers a variety of spaces.
 There may be several confined spaces in your workplaces, depending on the type of business.
 There are confined spaces that present immediate health hazards or endanger a worker’s life upon entry.
 On the other hand, some provide less immediate dangers and may present little chances of causing a worker harm.